North Bend swimmers seek state hardware

 “We just have to have some good performances.”

-The Bulldogs aren’t likely to win either state title, but the boys have a great chance to finish second behind powerful West Albany, which also won the title last year.
+The Bulldogs aren’t likely to win either state title, but the boys have a great chance to finish second behind powerful West Albany.

 The girls need to swim well in the preliminaries and likely have some swimmers move up several spots from their seeding to get one of the four trophies.
 The race for the title appears to be a three-team battle between Crescent Valley, Silverton and Churchill, which finished third in the Midwestern League meet behind Springfield and North Bend but have two powerful relays that are seeded first, a big boost since relays count for double points.